rabeckett/Temporal-NetKAT/README.md

+# Overview

 # Building
+There are two options for building the Temporal NetKAT compiler.

+### Virtual Machine
+The easiest way to use the compiler is to download the Ubuntu virtualbox [image](www.cs.princeton.edu/~rbeckett/Temporal-NetKAT.ova) with the compiler already set up.

+If it asks for a username and password, the username is "user", and the password is "password".
+The compiler directory can be found in the /home/ubuntu/Desktop/Temporal-NetKAT directory.

+### Building From Source
-To build the code from source, you will need the Ocaml compiler (4.02.1 or higher) and the ocamlfind and ppx_deriving utilities.
-The easiest way to install these is via opam:
+To build the code from source, you will need the [Ocaml](https://ocaml.org/) compiler (>= 4.02.1) and the ocamlfind and ppx_deriving utilities.
+The easiest way to install everything is via [opam](https://opam.ocaml.org/):

 ```
 opam install ocamlfind ppx_deriving